Jay-ohn/JF-todolist/README.md

 ## Project Overview

 **JF To-Do List App** is a simple web application built with Flask that allows users to manage their tasks efficiently.
 It includes features such as user authentication (signup, login, logout), a dashboard to view tasks, and a responsive design styled with Bootstrap.
-The app is designed to demonstrate the integration of Flask with MySQL, secure password handling, and dynamic web page rendering.
+The app is designed to demonstrate the integration of Flask with MySQL.

 ---